Formula E race: BRS leader K T Rama Rao submits statement to ACB after lawyer denied entry

 Narender Reddy was arrested in connection with an attack on government officials in Vikarabad district in November last year.

-Rama Rao said he suspected that the ACB was acting under the directives of Chief Minister A Revanth Reddy.
+Calling Revanth Reddy a "third-rated criminal", Rama Rao said he suspected that the ACB was acting under the directives of the Chief Minister.

+“Being a law-abiding citizen, I will cooperate in the matter, subject to constitutional and legal rights as provided by law (of having a lawyer during the questioning)," he said.

+The ACB, in a notice asking him to appear before it on Monday, asked Rama Rao to furnish information and documents pertaining to the case.

 Last week, the Telangana ACB served a notice to the BRS MLA to appear before it on January 6 after he was named as prime accused in the FIR.